gpstar81/GPStar-proton-pack/ARDUINO.md

 [https://github.com/robertsonics/WAV-Trigger-Arduino-Serial-Library](https://github.com/robertsonics/WAV-Trigger-Arduino-Serial-Library)

 ## +++ IMPORTANT +++

 Documented on both the Proton Pack and Neutron Wand code at the top of each file, is instructions on modifying the wavTrigger.h file. **You will need to open the wavTrigger.h file and comment out the neccessary #define required for the Proton Pack or Neutrona Wand**

 **(see For compiling code on the Arduino Mega or Nano below for more information)**.

 The **wavTrigger.h** file can be located in your `Arduino/Libraries/<wav trigger folder>` (MacOS) or `C:\Arduino\Libraries` (Windows).
-See the special notes below for compiling the sketches for each of the Arduino boards.## For compiling code on the Arduino Mega:You need to enable `__WT_USE_SERIAL_3__` by uncommenting this line inside the **wavTrigger.h** file.
+See the special notes below for compiling the sketches for each of the Arduino boards.

+### For compiling code on the Arduino Mega:

+You need to enable `__WT_USE_SERIAL_3__` by uncommenting this line inside the **wavTrigger.h** file.
 Be sure to comment out any other serial class option previously in use.
 Note that you will need to confirm this value if you switch between compiling for the Arduino Nano.

+**This will be the standard for both of the custom PCB's for the Proton Pack and Neutron Wand as they utilize the same Arduino Mega compatible chipset.**

 ![WavTrigger Serial Class for Arduino Mega](images/wt_serial_mega.png)

-## For compiling code on the Arduino Nano:
+### For compiling code on the Arduino Nano:

 You need to enable `__WT_USE_ALTSOFTSERIAL__` by uncommenting this line inside the **wavTrigger.h** file.
 Be sure to comment out any other serial class option previously in use.
 Note that you will need to confirm this value if you switch between compiling for the Arduino Mega.